macinj1/nemo-4.2.0_Puhti/README.md

 https://www.nemo-ocean.eu/ \
 https://sites.nemo-ocean.io/user-guide/

 I describe here how to compile and use NEMO on Puhti supercomputer (CSC - Finland).
 At the moment, Puhti is using RHEL8 and therefore the following guide is implemented for the current configuration.
 As part of the CSC project, I use and describe the content of a private folder in the supercomputer.
-Instructions should work on any other system with appropriate fixes base on the local configuration.
+Instructions should work on any other system with appropriate fixes base on your local configuration.

 The private folder on Puhti supercomputer contains two different versions of NEMO: